aolney/LemmInflect/README.md

 * Independence from the spaCy lemmatizer
 * Neural nets to disambiguate out of vocab morphology
 * Unigrams to dismabiguate spellings and multiple word forms

+## Server

+Folder `web_api` contains a simple server using Flask for development The Dockerfile in that folder specifies a build using [Gunicorn](https://flask.palletsprojects.com/en/1.1.x/deploying/wsgi-standalone/) for production.
+[Postman](https://learning.postman.com/) tests are in `lemminflect XXXX.postman_collection.json`, where XXXX refers to the port (5000 for flask, 8000 for gunicorn).

 ## Documentation